Cook21/camera-samples/README.md

 # Modified CameraXBasic
-This is a modified version of the Google CameraX sample
+This is a modified version of the Google CameraX sample.
+All photos are located under /Android/media/com.android.example.cameraxbasic/CameraX Basic, this directory will be deleted if you uninstall this app, proceed with caution.
 ## Features
 * Add support for zoom and tap-to-focus
 * Remove ImageAnalyzer